owendaprile/optdeps/README.md

 # optdeps - Arch Linux/pacman
 List optional dependencies on an Arch Linux system.
-Useful for finding optional dependencies after initial installation, or after a new package in installed.
+Useful for finding optional dependencies after initial installation, or after a new package is installed.
 ## Usage
 ```
 USAGE: